-General Manager: Economic planning & development and community services and CFO.
-Both positions were advertised and closed by 28 February 2025.
-The recruitment process for both positions will be finalized by the end of March 2025.
+General Manager: Economic planning & development and community services and the CFO.
+Both positions were advertised and closed until 28 February 2025.
+Interviews took place on 16 and 20 May 2025.
+The municipality is waiting for the screening and vetting results as well as the competency assessment reports.
+The whole process is anticipated to be finalized by the end of June 2025.